 California 88

-Starting in Stockton at Junction California 99, California 88 follows the alignment of former California 8 through Victor, Ione, and Jackson.
-As it passes each town, California 88 leaves the Central Valley and begins to ascend the Sierra Nevada.
+Starting in Stockton at its junction with California 99, California 88 travels through the communities of Victor, Ione, and Jackson.
+As it passes each town, California 88 gradually leaves the Central Valley, enters the foothills, and begins to ascend the Sierra Nevada.
 After passing by Indian Grinding Rock State Historic Park, the town of Pioneer, and the entrance into El Dorado National Forest, California 88 leaves the foothills and enters the mountains, with Kirkwood Ski Resort located near Carson Pass.
 The trip down after the pass is sudden and dramatic, as the route then weaves east to join California 89 through Woodfords, then connects to Nevada 88 en route to Minden-Gardnerville.
 Nevada 88 ends at its junction with U.S. 395.

 California 88 west